Shipping from Canada to the United States (US)

-For many Canadian businesses, shipping products efficiently and safely from Canada to the U.S. is vital for them to thrive.
-Sometimes, the process and paperwork may seem daunting but don’t worry; FlagShip has been at this a long time, and we’ve created this simple guide to help you navigate through shipping from Canada to the U.S. From providing the most affordable rates available, to explaining regulations of shipments to the U.S., to assisting with customs procedures, FlagShip’s dedicated team can facilitate all your Canada to U.S. shipping needs.
+For many Canadian businesses using a courier service, shipping products efficiently and safely from Canada to the U.S. is vital for them to thrive.
+Sometimes, the process and paperwork may seem daunting but don’t worry; FlagShip has years of experience.

 All our information is compliant with the U.S. Customs and Border Protection, the US International Trade Commission and other government resources to ensure we are up-to-date on all rules and regulations.

 Start the process of shipping your goods from Canada to the U.S. by reviewing and comparing the best rates and service options from the most reliable carrier companies in the world.

 What are you shipping from Canada to the U.S.?

 FlagShip is ready to help you deliver your shipment across the border easier, faster and hassle-free.
 Here are some examples and guidelines for common products to simplify your shipment processing.

 To learn more click on any of the following:

 - Includes contracts, bills and letters

 - Checks – always note it’s a business document and recommend not to add ‘check’ in the product name or description